zappajs/zappajs/docs/crashcourse.md

     @get '/': ->
       @render index: {foo: 'bar'}

-Another is that you can define inline views that `@render` "sees" as if they were in the filesystem:
+Another is that you can define inline views:

     @get '/': ->
       @render index: